 Photo: © Alistair Drennan

-Robert Lorimer sought stained glass which “sings and sparkles and vibrates with pure and gleaming colour.”
-The empty windows of Earlshall were filled with the young Robert’s designs.
-His choice of Psalm 133 “Behold, how good a thing it is, and how becoming well, Together such as brethren are in unity to dwell!” anticipated his circle of stained glass artists who came together to create the stunning stained glass of the Thistle Chapel and the Scottish National War Memorial.
+The empty windows of Earlshall were filled with the young Robert’s stained glass designs, each achieving his aim that stained glass should “sing and sparkle and vibrate with pure and gleaming colour.”
+His choice of Psalm 133 - “Behold, how good a thing it is, and how becoming well, Together such as brethren are in unity to dwell!” - anticipated the circle of stained glass artists who came together to create the stunning stained glass of the Thistle Chapel and the Scottish National War Memorial.

 Louis Davis, who met Robert in 1896 and often stayed at Kellie, worked with him on commissions for eighteen years, including Ardkinglas.
 Karl Parsons was introduced to Lorimer by Davis and first worked with him on the upper windows of the Thistle Chapel.
 The loveliness and simplicity of their angels, Davis at St Colmon’s Church and Parsons at the Thistle Chapel, embody Lorimer’s words for his article Country Life on Stained Glass (1915); they “hold the spectator spellbound.”